How to use the Dyson Airwrap properly—a beauty editor's comprehensive guide

 Dyson is at the forefront of hair technology and the tools are always impressive - I use my Supersonic hairdryer and Corrale straighteners all the time - and worth the investment if that's where you like to spend your money.

-However, because the technology is so new, it does they work a little differently to other hair tools you’ve probably tried.
+Be warned: the Airwrap does work a little differently to other hair tools you’ve probably tried.
 Basically, it takes a little more thought and practice to get to grips with them at home.
 Trust us though, it's worth the practice.
 The Airwrap is one the best curling wands I've ever used.
+The technology has changed somewhat since, so you can shop the newest version of the Airwrap for yourself below, and read on for my comprehensive how-to guide.

 If you're either considering getting the Airwrap or want some extra tips on using your own, then we've got you covered.
 Read on for everything you need to know about how to use the Dyson Airwrap for good hair days, everyday.